Register for Free edWebinars Below

 - Determine how to leverage the formative assessment cycle to inform teaching and learning plans supportive of interrupted learning

-This edWebinar will be of interest to elementary through high school teachers.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to elementary through high school teachers.

 About the Presenter